MongoDB Inc.: History

+Recent developments

+In February 2025, MongoDB acquired Voyage AI, a provider of advanced embedding and reranking models, to integrate AI-powered semantic search directly into its database platform.
+The company simultaneously announced a $200 million stock buyback program.

+For fiscal year 2026 (ending January 2026), MongoDB reported total revenue of $2.46 billion, up 23% year-over-year, with Atlas cloud revenue growing 29% and representing 73% of total revenue.
+The company surpassed 65,200 total customers.

 Software

 As of 2025, MongoDB was the fifth most popular database software.
 It focuses mostly on managing large databases of unstructured data.
 It's typically used for mobile and web apps that commonly use unstructured databases.
 As of 2024, there were 50,000 MongoDB customers.
 MongoDB was originally best known as a NoSQL database product.
 The company released a database as-a-service product called Atlas in 2016 that became 70 percent of MongoDB's revenue by 2024.
 Over time, MongoDB added analytics, transactional databases, encryption, vector databases, ACID, migration features, and other enterprise tools.
 Initially, the MongoDB software was free and open source under the AGPL license.
 MongoDB adopted an SSPL (server side public license) for future releases starting in 2018.